The Derek Zoolander of CUV’s? We consider the Evoque.

 Is the Dynamic the run-out model that the Jaguar XK deserves?

 I had the pleasure of a quick drive in my friend’s new XKR Dynamic.
-The Dynamic is one of two “run-out” special editions of the XK, and in this instance came in black, with black alloys, a black roof and boot-lid spoiler (you guessed it, also in black).
+The Dynamic is one of two “run-out” special editions of the XK, and in this instance came in black, with black alloys, a black roof and boot-lid spoiler (you guessed it, also in black.
+I can see the attraction for many of the look of the car in this format, but it is not subtle and, to my eyes, ages what is a fundamentally alluring car – I suspect that that spoiler is the main spoiler here.
+Continue reading “Jaguar XKR Dynamic Convertible 2014 – Road Test”

-At driven to write, we are constantly at pains to point out the repetitive nature of Jaguar’s history, much of which has to do with the marque’s frequent lapses into commercial and financial abysses – often of its own making.
-Continue reading “F-Type To The Rescue”
+At Driven to Write, we are constantly at pains to point out the repetitive nature of Jaguar’s history, much of which has to do with the marque’s frequent lapses into commercial and financial abysses.
+For example, during the mid-1960’s Jaguar’s sales in the US slumped dramatically on the back of the commercial failure of the MK 10 and S-Type saloons.
+Continue reading “In Emergency Dial ‘F’”

 The limping cat: In this third part Driven to Write asks why Jaguar continues to under-perform in its most crucial market?